SHOKAITEI!

 2 December 1941:

 As Glassford's flat-bottomed river boats attempt to cross the Formosa Straits they encounter a Typhoon.
-Admiral Hart, concerned for the gunboats' safety, directs FINCH and PIGEON to tow them, or if necessary, take off their crews.
+Admiral Hart, concerned for the gunboats' safety, directs USS FINCH and USS PIGEON to tow them, or if necessary, take off their crews.

 3 December 1941: